-Label Description SMAC Filter (Only displayed when the frame type is Ethernet Type or ARP.)
-Specifies the source MAC filter for the ACE.
-Any: no SMAC filter is specified (SMAC filter status is "don't-care").
+Label Description Specifies the type of source MAC address This parameter is only available when the frame type is Ethernet Type or ARP.
+014 A Q E'lt a r Any: no SMAC filter is specified (SMAC filter status is SMAC Filter "don't-care").
 Specific: if you want to filter a specific source MAC address with the ACE, choose this value.
 A field for entering an SMAC value appears.
-When Specific is selected for the SMAC filter, you can enter a SMAC Value specific source MAC address.
-The legal format is SIVIAC Value "xx-xx-xx-xx-xx".
+When Specific is selected for the SMAC filter, you can CMAC Value enter a specific source MAC address.
+The legal format is SMAC Value "xx-xx-xx-xx-xx".
 Frames matching the ACE will use this SMAC value.
 Specifies the destination MAC filter for this ACE Any: no DMAC filter is specified (DMAC filter status is "don't-care").
 MC: frame must be multicast.
 DMAC Filter BC: frame must be broadcast.
-DIVIAC FIITE UC: frame must be unicast.
+UC: frame must be unicast.
 Specific: If you want to filter a specific destination MAC address with the ACE, choose this value.
 A field for entering a DMAC value appears.
-When Specific is selected for the DMAC filter, you can enter a DMAC Value specific destination MAC address.
-The legal format is "xx-xx-xx-xx-xx".
+When Specific is selected for the DMAC filter, you can DMAC Value enter a specific destination MAC address.
+The legal format DIVIAC VAIUE is "xx-xx-xx-xx-xx".
 Frames matching the ACE will use this DMAC value.